Uniformly Almost Flatness and Solubility in Finitely Generated Groups: Some group theory

 \begin{rem} Note that this property does not hold for all finitely generated groups.
 For instance, there exist infinite finitely generated simple groups that exhibit exponential growth.
 A more elementary example is the wreath product $A_5 \wr \mathbb{Z}$.
 A straightforward exercise shows that this group has exponential growth, while all its residually finite quotients are cyclic. \end{rem}

 We will prove a slightly stronger statement than that of \cref{prop:rf_nilpotent}.
-Recall that the \textit{core} $\operatorname{Core}(G)$ of a countable group $G$ is the intersection of all subgroups of $G$ of finite index.
+Recall that the (residual finiteness) \emph{core} $\operatorname{Core}(G)$ of a countable group $G$ is defined as the intersection of all finite-index subgroups of $G$, and is often referred to as the finite residual of $G$.
 A group $G$ is residually finite if and only if $\operatorname{Core}(G) = \{1\}$.

 \begin{lemma} Let $G$ be a finitely generated group.
 Suppose $G / \operatorname{Core}(G)$ is virtually polycyclic.
 Then $\operatorname{Core}(G)$ is perfect. \end{lemma}

 \begin{proof} By the Roseblade--Jategaonkar result \citep{Roseblade, JAT}, finitely generated abelian-by-polycyclic groups are residually finite.
 Since a group is residually finite if and only if it is virtually residually finite, it follows that abelian-by-(virtually polycyclic) groups are also residually finite.
 Consider the following quotient: